Free Zone company in Dubai · How to choose

-Free Zone company with 100% foreign ownership, tax exemption under Qualifying Free Zone Person status, and access to Emirati banking.
+LorcaBase is the legal and tax advisory firm based in Dubai, specialised in opening Free Zone companies for Spanish-speaking and international founders in the Emirates.
+We set up your company with 100% foreign ownership, tax exemption under Qualifying Free Zone Person and access to UAE banking.
 Over 40 free zones available across all 7 Emirates.
+Operational in 5 to 14 days.

 5.0Verified Google reviews